isoala/chessCLI/README.md

 This project is a CLI chess game developed in Java.
 It allows users to play chess against a basic AI opponent directly in their terminal.

 ## Current State of The Repository
-* While the game is in an unfinished state, I plan on working on this regularly until all the features are working as intended.
+* While the game is playable, I plan on working on this regularly until all the features are working as intended.
 * Future Improvements are a second priority once the features are fully developed.

 ## Features